Program Contact: Jennifer Sacco 203-582-8972

 Student Learning Outcomes

-Upon completion of the program, students will achieve the following competencies:
+Upon completion of the program, students will demonstrate the following competencies:

 - Knowledge: Demonstrate understanding of the major traditions, themes and figures in metaphysics, epistemology and ethics across global history and as they emerge in specific cultures, regions or nations of the world.